ChernegaSergiy/chernega-php-blog/README.md

 - **Incorrect dates** — Server timezone not UTC.
 Ensure timestamps stored as UTC; helper converts to `Europe/Kiev`.
 - **404 for `/some-slug`** — Slug absent or conflicts with protected filenames.
 Confirm slug exists and is not blacklisted in `post_slug.php`.

+## Contributing

+Contributions are welcome and appreciated!
+Here's how you can contribute:

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+Please make sure to update tests as appropriate and adhere to the existing coding style.

 ## License

 This project is licensed under the CSSM Unlimited License v2.0 (CSSM-ULv2).
 See the [LICENSE](LICENSE) file for details.